ivan-kleshnin/unredux/README.md

 # Unredux

+**WIP**, repo name is temporary.

 This repo features a number of realistic apps built without (frontend) frameworks.
 We use a dataflow similar to [CycleJS](https://cycle.js.org/) built on [Kefir](https://kefirjs.github.io) and [React](https://facebook.github.io/react/).

 We weren't happy with clunky imperative architectures Redux, VueJS, MobX, and GrapQL apps end up with, so we decided to codify our own approach.
 Like CycleJS, it's 100% reactive (declarative in time!).
-Unlike CycleJS, it doesn't hide effects in drivers.
+Unlike CycleJS, it doesn't hide side-effects in drivers.
 See docs for more details about our motivations and design decisions.

-Unlike Facebook / Google products, aiming to satisfy enterprise needs, we are and we target smaller companies.
-Down to the *one man bands*.
-[This](https://github.com/angular/angular) is not a code size a single person have time to read.
-So many tradeoffs here are decided in favor of simplicity.

 ---